Furnace BTU Calculator

 Use a Smart Thermostat

 Smart thermostats can also improve the efficiency of your heating and cooling system.
-By learning when you’re at home and when you’re away, these thermostats can turn down the heat while you’re typically away and turn it up prior to your normal arrival.
-By learning your behavior these thermostats can save you money.
+They can work in different ways depending on the type.
+Some work by learning when you’re at home and when you’re away.
+These thermostats can turn down the heat while you’re typically away and turn it up prior to your normal arrival.
+By learning your behavior, these thermostats can save you money.

 Consider a Detailed Analysis